andreterceiro/dio-mobile-meu-tudo--working-with-tab-navigation-on-react-native/README.md

 Teacher said that he do slightly different from the documentation.
 From the documentation:

 ![part of the documentation - bottom tabs](images/part-of-the-documentation--bottom-tabs.png)

+Teacher created a file routes/bottom-tabs-routes.tsx (with a slightly typo - botom).